dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-3-using-cns.md

 Let’s see when this become a problem.

-&#x3009;Exit out of the container shell:
+&#8680; Exit out of the container shell:

     sh-4.2$ exit

-&#x3009;Let’s scale the deployment to 3 instances of the app:
+&#8680; Let’s scale the deployment to 3 instances of the app:

     oc scale dc/file-uploader --replicas=3

-&#x3009;Watch the additional pods getting spawned:
+&#8680; Watch the additional pods getting spawned:

     oc get pods